zestyping/odk_csv/README.md

 3. Restart QGIS.

-4. In Plugins > Manage Plugins..., type "odk" in the search box, find the "ODK CSV converter" plugin, and click its check box to turn it on.
+4. Go to **Plugins** > **Manage and Install Plugins...** and wait a moment for the list of plugins to appear.
+Type "odk" in the search box, find the "ODK CSV converter" plugin in the list, and click its check box to enable it.

+## How to use

+When this plugin is installed and enabled, you'll see a new "ODK -> QGIS" button on your toolbar.
+Click the button, then select a CSV file that was downloaded from ODK Aggregate or KoboToolbox.
+The plugin will then write out a new converted CSV file, which you can load into QGIS with the "Add Delimited Text Layer" button.

+The converted file will be given a name ending in `.qgis.csv`.
+For example, if the input file is named `carrots.csv`, then the converted file will be named `carrots.qgis.csv`.

 ## Open source license